Formulir Kontak

 • A code of loyalty: the sultan was their “father,” the corps their “family.”

 Their battlefield reputation was terrifying.
 They fought on the front lines at Mohács (1526), Vienna (1529), Malta (1565), Lepanto (1571), and in countless smaller engagements.
 European observers described them as fearless, disciplined, almost fanatical.
-They were not invincible—Lepanto was a major naval defeat—but on land, they were the backbone of Ottoman supremacy for two centuries.
+They were not invincible.
+Lepanto was a major naval defeat, but on land, they were the backbone of Ottoman supremacy for two centuries.

-Why the Janissaries Declined
+Why the Janissaries Declined and Became a Threat to the Ottoman Empire

 They deposed sultans (Osman II in 1622, Mustafa IV in 1808), extorted money from the treasury, ran protection rackets in Istanbul, and blocked military reforms.
 Attempts to modernise the army (Nizam-ı Cedid under Selim III) were crushed by Janissary revolts.
 By the early 19th century, they were more a political mafia than an effective fighting force.

-Mahmud II finally destroyed them in the “Auspicious Incident” (Vaka-i Hayriye) on June 15, 1826.
+Mahmud II ended the power of the Janissaries during the Auspicious Incident, marking a turning point in Ottoman military reform.
 He lured the Janissaries into the Hippodrome, then bombarded them with artillery.
 Between 4,000 and 10,000 were killed in a single day.
 The corps was abolished, the barracks burned, and the sultan declared the end of the old order.

 The massacre was brutal but calculated.
 Mahmud had spent years building a new artillery corps loyal only to him.
 He provoked the Janissaries into open revolt, then crushed them with modern weapons.
 The event marked the end of the devşirme-Janissary system and the beginning of serious Ottoman modernisation.